 If you want to improve your skin to look younger and give your confidence a boost, follow these 5 simple steps:

 - Drink lots of water.
-Aim for a litre a day, more if you can.
+Aim for two litres a day, a little more if you can.
 Try to replace tea or coffee with well-diluted squash or flavoured water – if what comes out of the tap doesn’t appeal.
 Staying hydrated is pivotal to any skin care regime.
 In fact, you would be surprised to learn just how many of us are dehydrated without even realising.

 - Properly cleanse your face and neck.
 Consider using a gentle micellar water and twice a week incorporate a cleansing balm into the routine.
 Finish with a gentle toner.
 You can save money and the environment by investing in reusable bamboo pads.

-- A good moisturiser is a must.
+- A good moisturiser with a high SPF is a must.
 For best results moisturise morning and night.
 An inexpensive skin care kit that includes both could act as a good incentive.

 - Treat your skin to a weekly pampering.
 Try a clay mask or overnight treatment.